|

 at the Clinton White House, Janet Reno's Justice Department,

-conspiracy that had been so blatantly evident in the biggest and deadliest
+evidence, and conspiracy that had been so blatantly evident in the biggest

-terrorist case the federal government had ever prosecuted.
-But the
+and deadliest terrorist case the federal government had ever

 smother truth and subvert justice.
 Ignoring mountains of